 At the Geovation Hub, our aim is to help startups leverage the latest in geospatial technologies and data.
 We do this through the Geovation Programme, our location-based startup accelerator.
 During the first six months of the Programme, participants develop their ideas to prototype stage with full technical and developer support from experienced software engineers.
 Participants benefit from £10,000 of funding and commit to spending twenty hours per week on their project.
 At this point, the prototype is assessed for its commercial viability.
 If decided it has, the following six months are spent creating a product and launching it, assisted with a further £10,000 funding.

-Innovation Developer at Geovation, James Millner, talks about one of the startups he’s been working with, and how he’s helping them to build their product…
+Innovation Developer at Geovation, James Millner, talks about the work he’s been doing with Flock, and how he’s helping them to build their product…

 We’re now accepting applications to the Geovation Programme until the 22 February 2017.
 Benefits include:

 - 6 months of financial support from day one.

 - Access to software, technology and geospatial data.

 - Resident member status at the Geovation Hub, London